Cline vs Claude Code: which is easier to use for real repo changes and iterative test-fix loops?

 Frequently Asked Questions

-Is Cline still available as a coding assistant alternative to Claude Code?
+Is Cline still a practical alternative to Claude Code for real repository changes?

 Expanded Explanation: